decaporg/decap-cms/website/content/docs/writing-style-guide.md

 For inline code in an HTML document, use the `<code>` tag.
 In a Markdown document, use the backtick (`).

-Do: The `kubectl run` command creates a Deployment.
+Do: The `yarn start` command starts the development server.

-Don't: The "kubectl run" command creates a Deployment.
+Don't: The "yarn start" command starts the development server.
 _____

-Do: For declarative management, use `kubectl apply`.
+Do: For a production build, use `yarn build`.

-Don't: For declarative management, use "kubectl apply".
+Don't: For a production build, use "yarn build".
 _____

 Do: Enclose code samples with triple backticks. `(```)`